Nested Loops

 Warning

-JPA, and Hibernate, return every employee for each sale.
+JPA and Hibernate return the employees for each sale.

-That means, an employee with 30 sales will appear 30 times.
-That is very disturbing, but defined behaviour (EJB 3.0 persistency, paragraph 4.4.5.3 “Fetch Joins”).
-You can either manually de-duplicate the parent relation or use distinct(), as shown in the sample.
+That means that an employee with 30 sales will appear 30 times.
+Although it is very disturbing, it is the specified behavior (EJB 3.0 persistency, paragraph 4.4.5.3 “Fetch Joins”).
+You can either manually de-duplicate the parent relation e.g. using a LinkedHashSet or use the function distinct() as shown in the example.

 CriteriaBuilder qb = em.getCriteriaBuilder();